Universal Effects System For Synthesizers

 reverb on its own was enough

 for synthesizers - I needed a delay unit too.
-One of my beefs
+I decided to try

 I have gotten some very good effects with this combination - so good